How To Jet Ski Ride from Parry Sound to Pointe Au Baril…

 Georgian Bay North Bay Sea Doo Tour – Ojibway Club…

-Our ultimate destination wasn’t exactly Pointe au Baril.
+Our ultimate destination for this Sea Doo ride wasn’t exactly Pointe au Baril.
 No, we were searching for the famous Ojibway Club.
 Built as a grand resort hotel in 1906, this rustic, rambling edifice, with its gabled roofs, imposing tower, sweeping stone steps and broad veranda, magnificently harkens back to the glory of a by-gone era.
 Rescued from likely ruin by local cottagers in the sixties, the Ojibway Club now operates a ten-week season each summer (end of June 30 – end of August) as a social and recreational centre for Port au Baril’s island archipelago community of cottagers.
-With docking, fuel and food available, the Ojibway Club is a must-visit destination for Sea-Doo touring.
+With recreational boat docking, fuel and food available, the Ojibway Club is a must-visit destination for Sea-Doo riders.
 But I’m getting ahead of myself…

 Georgian Bay North Bay Sea Doo Tour – Parry Sound to Killbear…